sirosen/git-fortune/CONTRIBUTING.rst

 Expectations for Pull Requests
 ------------------------------

-  - *Make sure it merges cleanly*.
-We may request that you rebase if your PR has merge conflicts.
+  - *Make sure it merges cleanly*
   - *List any issues closed by the pull request*
-  - *Squash intermediate and fixup commits*.
-We recommend running `git rebase --interactive` prior to submitting a pull request.
+  - *Squash intermediate and fixup commits*

-These are our guidelines for good commit messages:
+Guidelines for good commit messages:

   - No lines over 72 characters
   - No GitHub emoji -- use your words